Qualify & Apply

 What Is the Property Tax Reduction Program

-The Property Tax Reduction (Circuit Breaker) program reduces property taxes for qualified applicants based on income for the previous calendar year.
+The Property Tax Reduction (Circuit Breaker) program reduces property taxes for qualified applicants based on total household income minus total qualifying medical expenses for the previous calendar year.
 This program is managed by the State Tax Commission in Boise.
 If you qualify, the property taxes on your home may be reduced by as much as $1,320.
 The benefits will reduce by half the solid waste fees (listed under Special Assessments on your Tax Bill).

 You may qualify if you meet the following requirements: